ka1han/controls.rb/docs/security_controls.md

 ``NOTE``: Always at least on control must be selected.

 ## PUT /api/security_controls/{security_control}
-This Endpoints allows a single security control selected or deselected
+Returns a single security control selected or deselected

 ### Example